cliffeh/marc/README.md

 OPTIONS:
-  -h, --help         print a brief help message and exit -f, --field SPEC   only output fields adhering to SPEC -l, --limit N      limit processing to the first N records per file (default: no limit) -o, --output FILE  output to FILE (default: stdout) -V, --version      output version and exit
+  -h, --help         print a brief help message and exit -f, --field SPEC   only output fields adhering to SPEC (note: this flag
+                     is only used by marc-print)
+  -l, --limit N      limit processing to the first N records per file
+                     (default: no limit)
+  -o, --output FILE  output to FILE (default: stdout) -V, --version      output version and exit

-Note: if no files are provided this program will read from stdin
+Note: if no input files are provided this program will read from stdin
 ```

 ## Examples